10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 • Advisory fee model (AUM %, flat fee, hourly)

-• Platform/system charges
+• Platform or system charges

 • Product costs